Will informatics define the future of digital healthcare?

-Bob Gilkes, CEO of software firm Epro, discusses the benefits informatics could bring to the future of care delivery – and the risks to take into account.
+Bob Gilkes of software firm Epro discusses the benefits informatics could bring to the future of healthcare – and the risks to take into account.

-In 2007, Epro’s first custome solution was commissioned; discharge summaries for the West Suffolk NHS Foundation Trust.
-Three years later, it became the first company to roll out NHS Drugs, Medicines + Devices (dm+d) dictionary into secondary care

-Now, its solutions focus on everything from acute to mental health.
-In the early weeks of the Covid-19 pandemic, the company worked with London’s North West University Healthcare NHS Trust to improve staff and patient safety by highlighting infectious patients in real time, among other things, its COO previously told us.
+Now, Epro’s tech solutions focus on everything from acute care to mental health.
+In the early weeks of the Covid-19 pandemic, the company worked with the London North West University Healthcare NHS Trust to improve staff and patient safety by highlighting infectious patients in real time, among other things, as its COO previously told us.

-According to its CEO, Bob Gilkes, Epro is on track to becoming an “investable operation” with expertise across software development, UI design, sales, marketing and professional and technical support services.
+According to Epro CEO Bob Gilkes, the company has built a team with expertise across software development, UI design, sales, marketing and professional and technical support services.
+It focuses on health informatics, which uses data and tech applications to try improve healthcare delivery, management and planning.

 Why adopt informatics in healthcare?

-“This is against a backdrop of healthcare provision already being an expensive investment,” he said.
+“This is against a backdrop of healthcare provision already being an expensive investment,” Gilkes told Siliconrepublic.com.
 “But why?
-Because substantial sums can be wasted on repeat procedures, delays in care as well as costs in traditional methods of sharing data.”
+Because substantial sums can be wasted on repeat procedures, delays in care, as well as costs in traditional methods of sharing data.”

-Gilkes explained that “connected healthcare systems” help reduce that wastage.
-This can include lab results being processed more quickly and fewer instances of malpractice claims, for example.
-Such systems depend on health informatics, which can help reduce errors, improve communication and drive efficiency.
+He said that “connected healthcare systems” could help reduce that type of wastage, with things like lab results being processed more quickly.
+Health informatics, he added, could help reduce errors, improve communication and drive efficiency.

 “But there are other benefits beyond reducing wastage,” Gilkes continued.
 “Healthcare providers are always learning more, and health informatics provides a way for knowledge about patients, diseases and new treatments to be more easily shared.